 As a laser beam can deliver a highly accurate and precise cut, a high-quality finish is offered.
 However, this also means that the laser beam can run through much tighter spaces, reducing the material wastage that has been seen in the past.
 It will also stop the fraying of materials such as cloth as the ends are melted rather than cut, and deliver smooth finishes to materials such as metal.

-This is one of the major areas where laser cutting can offer a high level of quality and reliability.
-Laser cutting machines have a high service life, which can be further prolonged if you use a fiber laser cutting machine over a gas or crystal laser cutting machine.
+This is one of the major areas where amazing improvements are achieved.
+Lasers have a high service life, which can be further prolonged if you use a fiber laser machine over a gas or crystal laser cutting machine.

-Laser cutting also offers its users a great deal of control when it comes to beam heat output, intensity and duration.
+Lasers also offer their users a great deal of control when it comes to beam heat output, intensity and duration.
 This means that users can carefully control the effect that their laser beam is going to have on the material that it is working with.

 Laser cutting helps to reduce material wastage

-Alongside these unique benefits for quality and reliability, laser cutting offers many other advantages too:
+Alongside these unique benefits, cutting with lasers offer many other advantages too:

-Thanks to the great level of control that laser cutting offers, it is able to work with a huge range of materials.
+Thanks to the great level of control lasers offer, it is able to work with a huge range of materials.
 This includes, but is not limited to:

 Laser cutting can be used on materials such as diamonds

-The huge range of materials that laser cutting can work with is also partly down to the fact that a single laser cutting machine can be setup for multiple setups and applications.
+The huge range of materials that lasers can work with is also partly down to the fact that a single laser machine can be setup for multiple setups and applications.
 Not only can it switch between working with varying materials or material thickness, but it can conduct different laser operations too.

-As well as laser cutting, some machines can also laser drill, laser engrave and laser mark, among others.
+As well as laser cutting, some machines (such as those from SPI) can also laser drill, laser engrave and laser mark, among others.

-Part of the quality and reliability of laser cutting comes from the fact that it is a much safer process than other forms of cutting.
+Part of the quality and reliability of lasers comes in the fact that they provide a much safer process than other forms of cutting.
 This is because the laser beam that is used is emitted securely within a tight light box.

-This is a different to the more conventional methods of laser cutting that have been used in the past, where you would often see free-running blades run through a material.
-While these methods are still used and are safe with proper care, a laser cutting machine simply offers a heightened level of reliability.
+This is different to the more conventional methods of cutting that have been used in the past, where you would often see free-running blades run through a material.
+While these methods are still used and are safe with proper care, a lasers simply offers a heightened level of reliability.

 The reason there is a need for such a high-quality and highly reliable manufacturing process such as laser cutting is because there is a demand for it in industries that require only the highest level of quality.

-For example, laser cutting is used in industries such as the aerospace and automotive industries, where it is imperative that the products created are air or road worthy, and can withstand any strains and stresses that they may come under.
+For example, lasers are used for cutting in industries such as the aerospace and automotive industries, where it is imperative that the products created are air or road worthy, and can withstand any strains and stresses that they may come under.

-Another sector where laser cutting is used is in the medical sector, and as we are dealing with life saving devices and procedures here, there is absolutely no room for error when it comes to quality and reliability.
-Other industries where you’ll often see laser cutting being used are the electronics and semiconductor industries.
+Another sector where laser cutting is used is in the medical sector, and as we are dealing with life saving devices and procedures here, there is absolutely no room for error.
+Other industries where you’ll often see lasers used for cutting include electronics and semiconductor industries.

-Laser cutting can be a complicated process, so it is understandable if you’re looking for more information!
+The cutting process can appear complicated, so it is understandable if you’re looking for more information!
 We’ve laid out an extensive FAQ guide here, or we would be happy to answer your questions directly.
 Simply give us a call on +44 (0) 1489 779 696, or get in contact with us here.